CasualBrainUtilisation/PyChess/README.md

 # PyChess
- ChessGame writen in python, I try to create a chess game in 10 programming languages.
+ ChessGame writen in python using tkinter.
+I try to create a chess game in 10 different programming languages.